kgerot/kgerot.github.io/_posts/2020-12-25-Project-Euler-Musical-Notes.md

 header-img: img/music.jpg
 tags: ["project-euler", "esoteric"]
 usemathjax: false
+lede: Musical Notes is written entirely using quarter notes (crotchet), half notes (minim), dotted half notes (dotted minim), and whole notes (semibreve) of various pitches.
 ---

+# Problem 1

 For more information on Project Euler - Problem 1 see my other posts:
 - [Problem 1](https://kgerot.github.io/2020/12/23/Project-Euler-1/)
 - [Problem 1 - Brainf, P\", and Unary](https://kgerot.github.io/2020/12/24/Project-Euler-Esoteric-1/)

-## Problem 1

 ## Musical Notes
 [Esolangs Wiki's article on Musical Notes](https://esolangs.org/wiki/Musical_notes)

-The language was created by Tom Price-Nicholson in 2014
+The language was created by Tom Price-Nicholson in 2014.

-## Solution

-This language is written entirely using quarter notes (crotchet), half notes (minim), dotted half notes (dotted minim), and whole notes (semibreve) of various pitches.
 There isn't a lot of information, so the following is what I have gathered.
-If you see an error, please email me and I will fix it.
+If you see an error, please email me.

-#### Bar
+### Bar

 Each bar contains one instruction and one number which indicates how many times it should be repeated.
 The instructions are similar to brainf and the comparison chart is below.
 If a note